thunderbird89/esf/stories/story-knock-knock.md

 > "Good, good.
 That's tremendous.
 So this is over?
 We can get back to normal?"

 General Hayes felt something cold settle in his chest.
 The President didn't understand.
-He'd been briefed on the basics—alien threat, Federation response, Earth's limited involvement—but he clearly hadn't grasped the magnitude of what had just happened.
+He'd been briefed on the basics - alien threat, Federation response, Earth's limited involvement - but he clearly hadn't grasped the magnitude of what had just happened.

 Admiral Sarah Chen, Chief of Naval Operations, spoke up carefully.